 Pursuant to the Company Act, capital surplus arising from paid-in capital in excess of par value on issuance of common stocks and donations can be used to cover accumulated deficit or to issue new stocks or cash to shareholders in proportion to their share ownership, provided that the Company has no accumulated deficit.
-Further, the Securities and Exchange Law requires that the amount of capital surplus to be capitalized mentioned above should not exceed 10% of the paidin capital each year.
+Further, the Securities and Exchange Law requires that the amount of capital surplus to be capitalized mentioned above should not exceed 10% of the paid-in capital each year.
 Capital surplus should not be used to cover accumulated deficit unless the legal reserve is used.

-- (12) Retained earnings - A. The legal reserve shall be exclusively used to cover accumulated deficit, to issue new stocks or distribute cash to shareholders in proportion to their share ownership.
+(12) Retained earnings

+- A. The legal reserve shall be exclusively used to cover accumulated deficit, to issue new stocks or distribute cash to shareholders in proportion to their share ownership.
 The use of legal reserve for the issuance of stocks or cash dividends to shareholders in proportion to their share ownership is permitted provided that the balance of such reserve exceeds 25% of the Company's paid-in capital. - B. As the Company operates in a volatile business environment and is in stable growth stage, the appropriation of earnings should consider fund requirements and capital budget in determining how much earnings will be kept or distributed and how much cash dividends will be distributed.
 Under the Company's Articles of Incorporation, 10% of the annual net income, after offsetting any loss of prior years and paying all taxes and dues, shall be set aside as legal reserve.
 The remaining net income is the distributable net profit of this period, which is added to the unappropriated retained earnings from prior years to arrive at the accumulated distributable net profit.
-After considering business environment, future operations, the need for reinvestment, etc., the Board of Directors will propose a resolution for the distributable net profit shall be approved at the shareholders' meeting.
+After considering business environment, future operations, the need for reinvestment, etc., the Board of Directors will propose a resolution for the distribution of earnings which will be approved at the shareholders' meeting.
 The distributable net profit shall be appropriated as: 50%~100% of accumulated distributable net profit will be appropriated as dividends and bonuses to shareholders, with cash dividends being at least 1% of the total dividends.
-Amounts shall be distributed as stock dividends when the cash dividend per share is less than \$0.5 (in dollars).

-- C. In accordance with the regulations, the Company shall set aside special reserve arising from the debit balance in other equity items at the balance sheet date before distributing earnings.
-When debit balance in other equity items is reversed subsequently, an equal amount could then be used for distribution. - D. The Company recognized dividends distributed to owners in 2020 and 2019 amounting to \$1,670,414 (\$17.10 dollars per share) and \$1,538,539 (\$15.75 dollars per share), respectively.
-During its meeting on February 22, 2021, the Board of Directors proposed for the distribution of dividends from 2020 earnings of \$1,826,710 (\$18.7 dollars per share) for cash dividends and \$29,306 (\$0.3 dollars per share) for stock dividends, respectively.
+Amounts shall be distributed as stock dividends when the cash dividend per share is less than \$0.5 (in dollars). - C. In accordance with the regulations, the Company shall set aside special reserve arising from the debit balance in other equity items at the balance sheet date before distributing earnings.
+When debit balance in other equity items is reversed subsequently, an equal amount could then be used for distribution. - D. The Company recognized dividends distributed to owners in 2020 amounting to \$1,670,414 (\$17.10 dollars per share).
+During the meeting on June 22, 2021, the Company's shareholders approved the distribution of cash dividends from 2020 earnings of \$1,826,710 (\$18.7 dollars per share) and the distribution of stock dividends of \$29,306 (\$0.3 dollars per share) by passing the threshold for statutory resolutions through electronic voting, which were proposed by the Board of Directors on February 22, 2021.
+The Board of Directors has not yet adopted a resolution to distribute dividends as of February 21, 2022.
+Information about the distribution of dividends by the Company as proposed by the Board of Directors will be posted in the "Market Observation Post System" at the website of the Taiwan Stock Exchange.